What Is Moringa and What are Its Benefits for Athletes?

 Strenuous exercise can deplete the body’s protein, vitamin and mineral reserves making it extremely difficult to recover from injuries.
 Moreover, competitive or physically demanding athletic activity produces lactic acid in the body that raises acidity levels in muscle cells resulting in muscle tension, pain and loss of muscle flexibility.
 During intense athletic activity, it is difficult for the body to compensate and deal with the free radicals that result from this activity.
 Here is how our nutritional superhero moringa can help your body in its healing and strengthening process

-Complete protein: Moringa is considered a complete protein which is crucial for muscle building especially if you are a vegan athlete, trainer or yoga practitioner.
+Complete protein: Moringa is considered a complete plant protein that contain all 18 amino acids including the 9 essential amino acids (that your body can't produce) to form all the proteins your body needs which is crucial for muscle building especially if you are a vegan athlete, trainer or yoga practitioner.
 Almost 30% of the moringa leaf is made up various forms of protein that are essential building blocks for your muscles.
 Moreover, plant proteins tend to be healthier than animal proteins as they have fewer calories and a higher fiber and nutrient content than their meat-based counterparts.
 It’s probably time to start adopting plant-based nutrients as much as possible!

 Anti-inflammatory properties: Do you know that inflammation is the main cause of pain and soreness after a workout?
 Moringa has powerful anti-inflammatory properties owing to its high concentration of isocyanates, biophenols and essential amino acids that reduce inflammation and assist in muscle recovery after an intense workout at the gym or a rigorous game.
 Having moringa on a regular basis will help your body cope with the physical demands of your athleticism.